 You just got off work after a long day at work.

 You can still relax — you have to get rid of that device in your hand that’s keeping you awake at 2:30 a.m.

 You open your laptop and do what’s natural.

-However, before you even get halfway done reading articles on your phone, you look at your screen and see a notification.
+However, before you get halfway done reading articles on your phone, you look at your screen and see a notification.

 This is your first sign that there was a problem.

 You scoot your chair out of bed and lay down on the floor so you can answer the email more quickly, but you also want to avoid accidents.

 You’ll eventually get to it, but it’d be best not to answer any emails before you even finish reading them.